-The new chair of the British Fashion Council is tasked with building on London’s status as a global fashion hub and brings years of experience in the fashion and luxury sector as chief strategy officer at Farfetch, president of Net-a-Porter’s discount site The Outnet, and communications roles at Vogue and Issey Miyake.
+The new chair of the British Fashion Council is tasked with building on London’s status as a global fashion hub and brings years of experience in the fashion and luxury sector as chief strategy officer at Farfetch, founder and former president of Net-a-Porter’s discount site The Outnet, and previous experience in communications roles at Vogue and Issey Miyake .

 Phair holds an MA in Politics, Philosophy and Economics from Oxford University.
 She speaks four languages and lives in London with her husband and three children.